 - Specialized parts.
 With particularly small screws on the hopper feedneck, the DAM may be difficult to adjust or customize without additional tool purchases.

 - Upgradable.
-Designed to be customized, the Tippman TCR is excellent for upgrades.
+Designed to be customized, the Tippmann TMT TCR Elite is excellent for upgrades.

 - Complicated disassembly.
 While this magfed paintball gun is meant to be customized, the disassembly process can be confusing, especially for entry-level users or people unfamiliar with the customization process.